autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 Sets the `low`, `mid`, and `high` base slashing rates protocol parameters.

-The new base slashing rate values must be scaled per the [slashing rate scale factor](/concepts/afd/#slashing-protocol-configuration) of the Accountability and Fault Detection protocol's configuration.
+The new base slashing rate values must be scaled per the [slashing rate scale factor](/concepts/afd/#slashing-protocol-configuration) of the Accountability Fault Detection protocol's configuration.

 Constraint checks are applied: